 Continuing Professional Development

-Continuing Professional Development (CPD) is the work undertaken by barristers to develop their skills, knowledge and professional standards.
-All barristers are required to undertake CPD in accordance with the BSB’s CPD Scheme.
-Barristers are no longer required to undertake a minimum number of CPD hours annually, nor is there a requirement to undertake ‘accredited’ CPD courses.
+Continuing Professional Development (CPD) or Post Qualification Training (PQT) is undertaken by barristers after their vocational training to develop their skills, knowledge and professional competences.
+All barristers are required to undertake professional development and training following the BSB’s Scheme.
+Barristers are no longer required to undertake a minimum number of hours annually, nor is there a requirement to undertake ‘accredited’ courses.

-The CPD rules are contained in Part 4 of the BSB Handbook.
-During their first three full years in practice, barristers must comply with the CPD rules within the New Practitioner Programme (NPP) after which they will move onto the Established Practitioner Program (EPP).
+The rules are contained in Part 4 of the BSB Handbook.
+During the first three full years in practice, barristers must comply with the rules within the New Practitioner Programme (NPP) after which they will move on to the Established Practitioner Program (EPP).

-How can the ICCA assist with CPD and other Post-Qualification Training?
+How can the ICCA assist with Post-Qualification Training?

 The Inns of Court College of Advocacy (ICCA) is the education and training division of The Council of the Inns of Court.
-We provide high-quality educational and training materials for Bar students, to pupils, to practising barristers at all levels of seniority and sometimes to other legal professionals, nationally, pan-profession and on an international scale.
+We provide high-quality educational and training materials for Bar students, pupils, and practising barristers at all levels of seniority and sometimes to other legal professionals, nationally, pan-profession, and on an international scale.

-We also hold specialist training events for Pupil Supervisors, the handling of expert witnesses in financial and medico-legal cases and Advanced Criminal Advocacy sessions.
-For more details, please contact info@icca.ac.uk
+From time to time, we hold specialist training events for Pupil Supervisors, for the handling of expert witnesses in financial and medico-legal cases, and some Advanced Criminal Advocacy courses.

 The ICCA approach to Teaching and Learning